What Is Agile Methodology

 - Deliver software that works within a shorter timescale

-- Both developers and business professionals must work closely together daily throughout the duration of the project
+- Both developers and business professionals must work closely together daily throughout the project

 - Information is best transferred between parties in face-to-face conversations